Skip over main navigation

 In 2008 Tiglin opened it doors as a residential rehabilitation centre for men.
 The former outdoor pursuits centre was transformed into a fully equipped residential supported housing programme.

-Women's residential rehab centre
+Women's residential rehabilitation centre

 • Contacts